Is England vs Spain on TV? Kick-off time, channel and how to watch Women’s Euro 2025 final for free

 What is the England team news?

-Lauren James suffered an ankle injury during England’s semi-final win against Italy and was forced off at half-time.
-The forward was later seen with ice on her ankle and Sarina Wiegman still “does not know” is she will be available, but said James had returned to the training pitch and will be given as much time as possible to try and recover.
+Lauren James set to be fit for England after Sarina Wiegman confirmed she expects to have 23 players available for selection.
+James suffered an ankle injury during England’s semi-final win against Italy and was forced off at half-time.
+The forward was later seen with ice on her ankle but James had returned to the training pitch and will be given as much time as possible to try and recover.

 England could be unchanged elsewhere.
 Esme Morgan made her first major tournament start against Italy and is now likely to feature alongside Leah Williamson in defence, after the England captain recovered from her own ankle injury.
 Hannah Hampton has impressed in goal while Lucy Bronze and Alex Greenwood will continue as full-backs.